 If the backpacker town of Hua Det in the northwest corner isn’t quite your scene, then all you’ve got to do is move up for a few hundred meters.

 By the way, I do think the food is quite bad on the main strip.
 It’s a lot of ho-hum pizzas, burgers, and woefully bland pad thais around here.
-Even the Laotian options, which you’d think the cooks would have a better handle on, are in fact quite meh.
+Even the Laotian options, which you’d think the cooks would have a better handle on, are quite meh and probably Westernized versions.

 While Don Det has a lively backpacker scene and plenty of drinking holes at Hua Det, it’s also big and diverse enough to appeal to many different tastes.

 Don Khon: what to expect

 I took quite a liking to Don Khon as it feels a bit more local.
 For example, the food is often somewhat more authentic than in the main area on Don Det.

 Most guesthouses and restaurants are concentrated around the bridge that connects to Don Det.
 While the strip here looks quite busy with a plethora of yellow restaurant signs that are so typical to Laos, it’s still quite laid back around here.
 You might not hear much except for the sound of roosters or maybe a longtail boat puttering past.

 Don Khon is easy to explore by foot or bicycle.
 While Don Det is mostly farmland (with a few small plucks of trees), Don Khon has a lot more forest cover.
 As you get about halfway down south, the pastures give way to patches of jungle featuring some gorgeously gnarly banyan trees.

 On the west side of Don Khon are also two sandy beaches that are surrounded by craggy rocks.
 If you have rented a bicycle, then they are within easy reach from either island, but if you stay on Don Khon you’ll be within walking distance of these beaches.

 As it’s further away from the party scene of Don Det, I noticed a more diverse mix of travelers here.
 I saw younger backpackers and grey-haired travelers in equal amounts on Don Khon.

 Don Khon or Don Khong?